willem-vanheemstrasystems/phabricator-headstart/installing_phabricator.md

  3. If you see
    1. Important Setup Issues
      1. Base URI Not Configured: Follow the hyperlinked text of the warning and run the command shown.
+     2. Phabricator Daemons Are Not Running: Follow the hyperlinked text of the warning and run the command shown.

  4. If you see
    1. MySQL Setup Issues